Healthcare-Associated Infections: Reportable Multidrug-Resistant Organisms

 • The facility should provide education for staff, patients, and families, on the source of MDROs and how they are spread in health care facilities, the significance of MDRO infections, and how to prevent and control the spread of resistant organisms.

 • Administrative leadership should develop collaborative relationships and regional strategies such as partnerships between health care systems and LTHDs.
-In addition, facilities are encouraged to use inter-facility infection control patient transfer forms to assist in fostering communication during transitions of care.
+In addition, facilities are encouraged to use inter-facility infection control patient transfer forms (PDF) to assist in fostering communication during transitions of care.

 The Wisconsin HAI Prevention Program has developed guidance for preventing and control MDROs for all health care settings, P-42513 (PDF), as well as nursing homes, P-03250 (PDF) and assisted living facilities, P-03250a (PDF).